Blendify/blender-manual/trunk/blender_docs/manual/animation/drivers.rst

 .. figure:: /images/add_driver2.jpg

-Drivers can also be added by pressing :kbd:`D` with the mouse over the property set.
+Drivers can also be added by pressing :kbd:`CTRL-D` with the mouse over the property set.

 Expression